Call for appointment:410-328-4323 410-328-4323

 IV Alteplase is a clot busing medication provided to stroke patients.
 One of the complications for IV Alteplase is bleeding into the brain, often referred to as a symptomatic hemorrhage.
 The symptomatic hemorrhage rate after receiving IV Alteplase should be less than 6.4%.
 This rate is reported in the hallmark IV Alteplase to treat stroke trials.
 At UMMC no patient had a hemorrhage after receiving IV Alteplase (20 patients January-December 2019).

 *NINDS Study Group.
 Tissue Plasminogen Activator for Acute Ischemic Stroke.
 N Engl J Med; 19953333:1581-1588

+Serious complications include having a torn vessel or having a stroke after a having a mechanical thrombectomy procedure.
+The serious complication rate for patients having mechanical thrombectomy was < 1% (142 patients).
 The accepted national serious complication rates for patients having a mechanical thrombectomy rate is 2% (Defuse Trial, Albers et al.).*

 A good outcome for stroke patients who have a mechanical thrombectomy procedure is a TICI grade of 2b or 3.
 The TICI stands for thrombolysis in cerebral infarction.
 The TICI grade is used to describe how well the blood flows in the treated blood vessel after having a mechanical thrombectomy procedure.
 At UMMC , in 2019, 80.2% (138/172) of the TICI scores were 2b-3 compared to the national accepted rate of 76% reported in clinical trials. *